JohnZonneveld/dutch_top40/README.md

 # DutchTop40

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/dutch_top40`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to my dutch_top40 gem!
+This is a simple CLI scraper of http://top40.nl and will list you the current weeks ranking.
+At startup it will show you the current listing.
+You have the option to select a title by typing in its number, it will show you the 'title', 'performing artist(s), weeks in the list and last weeks position in the list. type list to re-diplay the list or exit to quit.

 ## Installation

-Add this line to your application's Gemfile:

 ```ruby
 gem 'dutch_top40'